hazelcast/hazelcast-reference-manual/src/JCache-APICacheLoader.md

 #### Cache read-through

 If the cache is
-configured to be `read-through`, then `CacheLoader::load` is called transparently from the cache when the key or the value is not yet found in the cache.
+configured to be `read-through`, then `CacheLoader.load()` is called transparently from the cache when the key or the value is not yet found in the cache.
 If no value is found for a given key, it returns null.

 If the cache is not configured to be `read-through`, nothing is loaded automatically.
-The user code must call `javax.cache.Cache::loadAll` to load data for the given set of keys into the cache.
+The user code must call `javax.cache.Cache.loadAll()` to load data for the given set of keys into the cache.

 For the bulk load operation (`loadAll()`), some keys may not be found in the returned result set.
 In this case, a `javax.cache.integration.CompletionListener` parameter can be used as an asynchronous callback after all the key-value pairs are loaded because loading many key-value pairs can take lots of time.